 Every traveller entering the United States is issued an electronic or hard copy Admission (I-94) Record Number and a stamp in their passport.

 The I-94 is your proof of legal status in the United States and you can stay in the United States legally until the date of expiry of your I-94.
 If you remain in the United States beyond the date of your I-94, you can be arrested, detained for 90 days or longer, deported and likely barred from re-entering the United States in future.
 You can check your I-94 record online.

 If you were issued a hard copy of Form I-94 in your passport, you should surrender it to the airline or ship staff when departing the United States.
-Information on what to do if you did not hand in your Form I-94 when departing the United States can be found on the United States Customs and Border Protection website.
+Information on what to do if you were issued a hard copy but did not hand in your Form I-94 when departing the United States can be found on the United States Customs and Border Protection website.

 Other entry and exit information